Welcome to Art and Design at Highfield!

 As a school we believe that it is important to showcase the children’s artwork within the school environment.
 We are proud of the artwork the children have created and have many beautiful art displays within our school.

 Every room at Highfield has been given an artist’s name.
 The children have chosen a wide range of different artists, both male and female and from all parts of the world.
 Throughout the year, children will learn about these artists and get the opportunity to create artwork inspired by their class artist.

 Last year, Year 4 had the opportunity to work with environmental artist Cath Rive experimenting with colour mixing, printing leaves, making leaf imprints, using clay and photography.

 This year we are thrilled to have a whole school termly topic devoted to Art – ‘Sensational Sculpture’.
 More details to follow in the Summer Term.

 Different Art Clubs run throughout the school year – after school and at lunchtime.

 Daytrips to Art Galleries:

-- Camden arts centre have free make and do art workshops for children every Sunday.
+- Camden Arts Centre has free ‘make and do’ art workshops for children every Sunday.